-The Public Lands Partnership strives to be a catalyst, promoting public education and awareness of economic and environmental issues related to public lands.
+The Public Lands Partnership (PLP) is the catalyst for promoting public education and awareness of economic and environmental issues related to public lands.
 The PLP provides local public forums for airing different sides of natural resource issues.

-- To influence the management of public lands in ways that enhance and help maintain diverse, healthy and viable communities, ecologies and economies.
+- To Influence the management of public lands in ways that help maintain or enhance diverse ecosystems, healthy economies, and viable communities.

 - To demonstrate different ecologically and economically sustainable approaches that contribute to the health and bio-diversity of public lands in the area.

-- To better define and strengthen opportunities for local involvement in public lands issues and processes.
+- To better define and strengthen opportunities for local involvement in public lands issues and planning processes.

 - City of Montrose

 - US Forest Service – Grand Mesa Uncompahgre and Gunnison National Forests